Anand-Joshua-Jacob/The-illusion-of-AGI/README.md

-# The-illusion-of-AGI
+# AGI-Genkai
-- Experiments to test the limits of state-of-the-art AI systems
+- Experiments to test the limits of state-of-the-art AI systems and map out their capabilities.
 - I think current AI systems can be trained to learn something, to know what area is knows and what it does not but to do them in-context is where they fail.
 - So how does this affect us?
 We can always train a model to be good at a certain task and use it for that particular task.
 - Where does this AI's lack of understanding affect us.
 Can all problems be solved by just big data analysis?